Skip to content

 self._buffer = buffer

-self._timestamps: deque[float] = deque(maxlen=buffer.max_size)
+self._timestamps: deque[float] = deque(maxlen=buffer.max_queue_size)

 # DataCollector instance is only accessed from DataUser and Container classes

-self._collector = DataCollector(self)
+self._collector = DataCollector[Any](buffer.max_queue_size)

 update